 The ultimate goal of the Spray Pod 1.0 is to become the standard for the spray industry as the only multitasking portable system for dual component sealants, foams and coatings.
 Because of the short 50' hose and the unique 5 gal bucket holders, it is very easy to load new chemicals into the system and also change out the chemicals that are currently in the line.
 While there are some chemistry's that are not compatible and a complete flushing of the system much be implemented, there are many cases where the chemicals can be mixed and the operator can just continue to spray with a very short interruption of time to make that transition from one product to another.

-With smart controls that are easy to setup and simple to operate, the Graco E-20 is a natural complement to any proportioning equipment line-up.
+With smart controls that are easy to setup and simple to operate, the Graco E-10 is a natural complement to any proportioning equipment line-up.
 Some of the features and benefits are it's small size, it's ideal for on-site portability and hard-to-reach areas.
 One-person operation saves time and money.
 It can be used as an add-on to your existing spray business.
 It is versatile - switch from cold spray to hot spray to foam and it saves 30% on material costs compared to disposable foam systems.

 Also, because the Spray Pod 1.0 has the ability to get a trained crewed up and running is significantly reduced.
-The closed cell foam which Sealant Technologies provides is a 1.9lb water blown and it comes in convenient 5 gal pails which are easy to transport and to dispose of.
+The closed cell foam which Sealant Technologies recommends a 1.9lb water blown and it comes in convenient 5 gal pails which are easy to transport and to dispose of.
 The open cell foam is 0.5lb water blown and comes also comes in 5 gal pails.
 This spray foam insulation system can allow operators to do those smaller, maintenance type projects and still make money.